 We tell patients to protect their sleep, have good sleep hygiene and don’t be exhausted because that seems to bother it.
-We tell them to avoid alcohol after 6PM or too close to their bedtime, and to avoid caffeine.
+We tell them to avoid caffeine.

 Of course, we want to make sure their iron levels are okay, because some of the individuals can get improvement when we push their iron levels up to normal or to a high-normal range as well.
 There are some prescription medications available; they fall into two classes (dopamine agonists or alpha-2 delta ligands) and they seem to appear to help the brain relax the muscles and help with the sensation of the urge to move.
 There are some FDA-approved medications which healthcare providers utilize as well.